AstroTechies/astroneermodding/docs/guides/kitSetup.rst

 Modding Kit
 -----------

-To develop your mods you will need a modkit which can be downloaded from `this link <https://github.com/AstroTechies/ModdingKit>`_.
+To develop your mods, you will need to use the AstroTechies ModdingKit, which can be downloaded from `this link <https://github.com/AstroTechies/ModdingKit>`_.

+The AstroTechies ModdingKit

-If you are familiar with version control software you should clone it for easier updates.
+If you are familiar with version control software, you may wish to clone the ModdingKit for easier updates.

 Wwise (optional)
 ----------------
+This step is not required.

 Astroneer uses Wwise as its sound engine.
-If you want to make mods which play sounds you need to install Wwise.
+If you want to make mods which play sounds, you may wish to install Wwise.

 Go to `Wwise <https://www.audiokinetic.com/en/products/wwise>`_ website and head to ``Get Wwise`` -> ``Download Wwise``.